I guess today is some sort of a turning point in my life.

 “I am not.”
 I assure him.
 “Plus, you don’t wanna be reprimanded by people here.
 They all think you are heartless not to come to the funeral.”
 I laugh bitterly.

 Knowing my dad, he is probably rolling his eyes now.
-The thought makes me chuckle.
-Dad never gives a crap about my family here.
+He never gives a crap about my family here.
 He would avoid them at all costs, including Mom.
 “You should have told me earlier.
-I would have come to pay my respect despite how much I hate the other half of your family.”
+I would have come to pay my respects despite my poor relationship with your mother.”
 He grumbles.